coolacid/GettingStartedWithELK/Configs/Basic/readme.txt

 Run the "ls -l /" command, split into multiple events, then GROK them

+tcp-stdout.conf

+Open a TCP socket and wait for data.
+To send data to the socket use: nc localhost 8123

+udp-stdout.conf

+Open a UDP socket and wait for data.
+To send data to the socket use: nc -u localhost 8123

 socket-stdout.conf

-Open a socket and wait for data.
+Open a UNIX socket and wait for data.
 To send data to the socket use: nc -U /tmp/lssock